Perception of Pain

 Physiology of pain.

 The skin is covered with special sensory receptors for touch, cold and heat, pressure and vibration.
 There are no special receptors for pain.
 The pain sensation is received by Free Nerve Endings.
-When any non-pain sensation exceed a certain threshold that sense turns as Pain sensation.
+When any non-pain sensation exceeds a certain threshold, that sense turns into a Pain sensation.

 Spinal nerves.

-Three types of spinal nerve fibers carry sensations from the skin – delta fiber, C-fiber and AC-fiber.
-The delta fibers are thinly myelinated and carry pain and change of temperate sensations at a high speed and carry acute pain (at the onset of pain).
-C-fibers are non- myelinated and carry chronic pain sensation at a slow speed.
-AB- fibers do no carry pain sensation.
+Three types of spinal nerve fibers carry sensations from the skin – delta fiber, C-fiber and AB-fiber.
+The delta fibers are thinly myelinated and carry pain and change of temperature sensations at a high speed and carry acute pain (at the onset of pain).
+C-fibers are non-myelinated and carry chronic pain sensation at a slow speed.
+AB- fibers do not carry pain sensation.

 The sensory nerve cells are located in the dorsal root ganglia.
-The axons carry pain to the cell body, the short fibers called dendron enters the spinal cord and crosses the mid line and synapses with the 2 nd order neuron.
-From here the the fibers run upwards as the lateral spinothalamic tract and synapse with dorsomedial nerve cells of the thalamus.
-The 3rd neuron carry the sensation the the Parietal Lobe of the cerebral cortex.
+The axons carry pain to the cell body, the short fibers called dendrites enter the spinal cord and cross the midline and synapse with the 2 nd order neuron.
+From here the fibers run upwards as the lateral spinothalamic tract and synapse with dorsomedial nerve cells of the thalamus.
+The 3rd neuron carries the sensation to the Parietal Lobe of the cerebral cortex.

-This set of nerve cells and nerve fibers carry pain sensation from the skin of one side of the body to the opposite cerebral cortex.
+This set of nerve cells and nerve fibers carries pain sensation from the skin of one side of the body to the opposite cerebral cortex.

 Mechanism of pain activation.